vincenzocoia/vincenzocoia.github.io/_posts/20171221-first_post.md

 I'm hoping to write for the public, for three main reasons:

 1. __You (hopefully) gain something of value__.
-Educating the world is just a passion of mine.
+I'm just drawn to outreach!
 2. __It forces me to clarify my thoughts__.
 Even though I write regularly, putting content online forces me to make my notes clearer.
 3. __It encourages me to write more often__.
 Because when a note is just for me, there's less incentive for me to write it in the first place.

 I write about my passions -- naturally, because I think about them a lot!
-They can be summarized by three main themes that I think will make up this website:
+They can be summarized as three main themes that I think will make up this website:

 - Data science
 - Systems for personal effectiveness
 - Nature

 I'm not entirely sure how often this website will be updated, because this approach is new for me.
-But I'm quite confident it will be somewhat active, since my vision for this is fairly clear, and I have lots of things to say.
+But I'm quite confident it will be somewhat active, since my vision for this is fairly clear.
+And, I have lots of things to say.

-Some things you might expect to see here are:
+Some things you might expect to see on this site are:

 - How to organize project files
 - "Change Management" is a misnomer.
 Here's the real change management.